krisigak/Team-GIgniteS/README.md

 The filter feature can be used to filter for years, causes, and fire types that the user may be interested in.

 ###### ***Bookmark Feature:***
-The bookmark feature shows areas along the wildland-urban interface where there are significantly high occurrence rates of anthropogenic wildfires.
-The user may also add bookmarks to keep track of their own additions to the web app and save areas of interest.
+This feature allows the user to add bookmarks to keep track of their own additions to the web app and save areas of interest.

 ###### ***Share Feature:***
 The share feature can be used to share any analysis, results, or maps the user has produced through a variety of social media platforms, as well as, URLs.